Types of Term Deposit

 • Interest Rates on fixed Deposits generally provide higher interest rates than Recurring Deposits.

-Term Deposits are an excellent choice for those seeking a stable and secure investment return.
-With Term Deposits, your money is invested for a fixed period, and you cannot withdraw it until maturity.
+Term Deposits can be a suitable choice for those seeking a stable and secure investment return.
+With Term Deposits, your money is invested for a fixed period, and you cannot typically withdraw it until maturity.
 That is why they are called Term Deposits, as the funds are locked in for a specific term.
 Here’s what you should know about Term Deposits.
 There are two types of Term Deposits: Recurring and Fixed Deposits.

 What are Recurring Deposits?

-Once the sum of money and the tenure of the Recurring Deposit is fixed, it cannot be changed.
-Premature withdrawal is possible, but there will be a penalty in the rate of interest that the bank gives.
+Once the sum of money and the tenure of the Recurring Deposit are fixed, they cannot be changed.
+Premature withdrawal is possible, but there will be a penalty on the interest rate that the bank gives.

 The minimum Recurring Deposit amount is ₹1,000 and can be increased in multiples of ₹100.
 The minimum investment period for a Recurring Deposit is 6 months, and the maximum is 10 years.
 The interest rate on Recurring Deposits ranges between 7% to 9%.

-Some banks allow converting a Recurring Deposit to a Fixed Deposit on maturity.
+Some banks allow you to convert a Recurring Deposit to a Fixed Deposit on maturity.

 What are Fixed Deposits?

 Fixed Deposits are deposits where a particular sum of money is invested for a fixed duration.
 The duration of Fixed Deposits is flexible.
 It can range from 7 days to 10 years.
-The interest rate for the Fixed Deposit depends on the period for which the funds are locked in.
+The interest rate for the Fixed Deposit depends on the lock-in period.

 Like a Recurring Deposit, you cannot withdraw a Fixed Deposit amount until maturity.
-Premature withdrawal is allowed after the bank charges a penalty in the interest rate.
+Premature withdrawal is allowed after the bank charges a penalty on the interest rate.
 The minimum amount of investment for a Fixed Deposit is ₹5,000.
 The interest rate on the Fixed Deposit ranges from 4% to 7.5%.
-You can also calculate your rate of interest using the FD calculator.
+You can also calculate your interest rate using the FD calculator.

 Some banks provide the option of a sweep-out facility where the amount above a particular balance in a Savings Account is automatically converted to a Fixed Deposit.
 This helps the Savings Account earn more interest.